mmcj-git/undo/README.md

 <img width="194" alt="buttons" src="https://user-images.githubusercontent.com/64673976/144129396-aa744f09-15c4-40aa-af0b-9c743f37c65e.PNG">

-    For the buttons I made sure to include alt text for scrren readers, vibrant colors to make them easy to see, as well as high contrast text and recognizable images for each function.
+   For the buttons I made sure to include alt text for screen readers, vibrant colors to make them easy to see, as well as high contrast text and recognizable images for each function.
 The buttons also greyed out and were unclickable when the color wheel was being used, which is shown in the gifs below.

 ### Color wheel
   The color wheel snaps back to the last position it was on when the user's finger moves off the wheel.